Learn to backpack and rock climb in California's breathtaking High Sierra.

 Summer in the Sierras is mostly sunny with occasional rain and cold evenings.
 Snowfall is unlikely, though June courses may traverse atop lingering winter and spring snow.
 Summer temperatures tend to be in the 70s to 80s during the day, dipping into the 30s to 50s in the evening and night.
 These regions are the ancestral lands of the Northern Paiute, Western Mono/Monache, Me-Wuk (Central Sierra Miwok), Eastern Mono/Monache, and Tübatulabal nations.

-Personal Challenge Event, gear clean and de-issue, graduation
+Service, Personal Challenge Event, clean gear and de-issue, graduation ceremony

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.